 There are two different phrases within this concept of opposition control within US politics which I will cover:

-- Lesser of Two-Evils Voting (LTEV) – This is descriptive of the form of controlled opposition as applied to eletoral politics.
+- Lesser of Two-Evils Voting (LTEV) – This is descriptive of the form of controlled opposition as applied to electoral politics.

 - Vote Blue No Matter Who!
 (VBNMW) – This popular command slogan is a specific example of controlled opposition which makes a call to the Lesser of Two-Evils Voting method of manipulation.

-… however, for simplicity during this post I will just use the phrase ‘Lesser of Two-Evils Voting’ to identify this singular ideal, but will specify the use of the slogan when needed.
+…however, for simplicity during this post I will just use the phrase ‘Lesser of the Two-Evils Voting’ to identify this singular ideal, but will specify the use of the slogan when needed.

 Below are some of my posts and policies to which I will draw from for this post.
 There are points throughout this post where you will be given background enough to really appreciate my below linked posts and you will be asked to read them then.
 Read them now or then, either way, but please to do read them.

 - Systemic Suppression with America’s Two Party System

 - Why you need to vote in EVERY ‘Single’ Election!